 Instead of accepting whatever terms the prosecutor offers you in exchange for pleading guilty to a DWI that will give you a permanent criminal record, we usually have these three options, depending on the facts of your case:

-- Your lawyer can analyze the evidence and find it flawed or too weak to support a conviction, thereby potentially convincing the prosecutor to drop the charges.
+- Your under 21 DWI lawyer in Dallas, TX can analyze the evidence and find it flawed or too weak to support a conviction, thereby potentially convincing the prosecutor to drop the charges.

 - We can negotiate with the prosecutor to reduce the charges to something less than a DWI.